 Election Officers Designated in Central District of Illinois

-Springfield, Ill. – U.S. Attorney Jim Lewis announced today the appointment of District Election Officers in the Central District of Illinois in connection with the Justice Department’s nationwide Election Day Program for the upcoming November 8, 2016, general elections.
+SPRINGFIELD, Ill. – U.S. Attorney John C. Milhiser announced today the appointment of District Election Officers in the Central District of Illinois in connection with the Justice Department’s nationwide Election Day Program for the upcoming November 3, 2020, general election.
 Assistant U.S. Attorneys appointed to serve as election officers in each of the district’s four divisions include: Gregory M. Gilmore in the Springfield headquarters office; David H. Hoff in the Urbana branch office; Darilynn J. Knauss in Peoria; and, John K. Mehochko in Rock Island.
 District election officers are responsible for overseeing the district’s handling of complaints of election fraud and voting rights abuses in consultation with Justice Department headquarters.

 Federal law protects against such crimes as intimidating or bribing voters, buying and selling votes, impersonating voters, altering vote tallies, stuffing ballot boxes, and marking ballots for voters against their wishes or without their input.
 It also contains special protections for the rights of voters and provides that they can vote free from acts that intimidate or harass them.
 For example, actions of persons designed to interrupt or intimidate voters at polling places by questioning or challenging them, or by photographing or videotaping them, under the pretext that these are actions to uncover illegal voting may violate federal voting rights law.
 Further, federal law protects the right of voters to mark their own ballot or to be assisted by a person of their choice.

-To respond to complaints of election fraud or voting rights abuses on Nov.
-8, 2016, and to ensure such complaints are directed to the appropriate authorities, designated election officers will be available in each of the district’s four offices on Nov.
-8, while the polls are open.
+Designated election officers will be available in each of the district’s four offices on Nov.
+3, to respond to complaints of election fraud or voting rights abuses, and to ensure such complaints are directed to the appropriate authorities.
 Election officers may be reached by the public at the following telephone numbers:

 Springfield: Assistant U.S. Attorney Gregory M. Gilmore, 217-492-4450;